h-shukla/Travel-Logger/README.md

 - [x] Find and add a minimalist background image that can enhance the looks of the entire app
 - [x] Fix the community page's styling so image doesn't span out
 - [x] Check for cookies being stored on the frontend
-- [ ] Design the profile page
+- [x] Design the profile page
-- [ ] Implement the signup feature
+- [x] Implement the login feature
-- [ ] Implement the login feature
+- [x] Implement the signup feature
 - [ ] Implement the communities feature
-  - [ ] call create and join comm simultaneously while creating new comm
+  - [ ] call create and join community simultaneously while creating new community
 - [ ] Implement the Home feature by getting data from backend
 - [ ] Make login and signup button dissappear after user has logged in or signed up
 - [ ] Make the profile button dissappear if the user is not logged in